YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/08_adv_config.rst

         Y.YQL(cookedQuery, Y.bind(this.onDataReturn, this, callback));
       }

 #.
-Right, you'll need to update the tests once again.
+You'll need to update the tests once again.
 Here are the updates for both the
    controller and model tests.

    ``mojits/Github/tests/controller.server-tests.js``